In this post you will discover just how clever the PeopleMaps Personality Questionnaire really is.

 If you have to explain it then you are already doomed.
 People do not read instructions even if you provide them.
 Questionnaires need to be intuitive.
 It has to be so obvious that people simply complete it without having to scratch their head.

-PeopleMaps designed the questionnaire to be very step by step and therefore simple to follow.
+PeopleMaps designed the questionnaire to be step-by-step and therefore simple to follow.
 It only flows in one direction.
 People can only take one step at a time.

-Again in a recent survey of 100 people we discovered that most people didn’t read the instructions and > 95% understood exactly what they had to do.
+Again, in a recent survey of 100 people, we discovered that most people didn’t read the instructions and > 95% understood exactly what they had to do, while the other 5% soon figure it out.

 No 5 – It can be embedded in your own site